Table of Contents:

 Once you register your domain name, it is important to monitor the expiration date to avoid losing it.
 This becomes even more important when you have registered multiple domain names.
 Rather than renewing it every year, you can register it for up to 10 years which makes it less likely that you’ll forget to renew it annually.
 You might also want to consider an “auto-renew” function of your registrar to renew your domain name automatically before it expires.

-Additionally, it is recommended to register alternative versions of your domain name.
+Additionally, it is recommended to register alternative versions of your domain name to protect the main domain name.
 That might consist of similar domain names, misspellings or typos of your web address, and alternative top-level domains like “.net” or “.org.”.

 That way, you can redirect visitors who accidentally mistyped your web address to your correct website.
 It also helps to prevent becoming a victim of typosquatters who register fraudulent websites under similar domain names.
 If alternative versions of your domain are already registered, you can consider buying them.

-Some domain registrars offer different options that provide different levels of protection.
-They can range from hiding your contact information, installing a proxy email that filters other email requests, protection against hacking or constant security monitoring against threats.
+Some domain registrars offer different options that provide different levels of domain protection.
+They can range from hiding your contact information, installing a proxy email that filters other email requests, protection against domain hacking, or constant security monitoring against threats.

-You can consider registering your domain name as a trademark to enforce protection and secure it under IPR.
-Like any other prospective trademark such as words, phrases, symbols or color schemes, domain names have to pass various tests before being registered as a trademark.
+You can consider registering your domain name as a trademark to enforce domain protection and secure it under IPR.
+Like any other prospective trademark, such as words, phrases, symbols, or color schemes, domain names have to pass various tests before being registered as a trademark.

 The main criteria under trademark law are distinctiveness and likelihood of confusion.
 This is because trademark law is designed to protect consumers and courts that want to ensure that consumers can easily identify the source of the goods and services that they are purchasing.

-Registering your domain name as a trademark makes enforcement easier in case of misuse and can help to prevent reputation damages.
+Registering your domain name as a trademark makes enforcement easier in case of misuse and can help to prevent reputation damage.

-A common threat that you want to protect against is known as domain name squatting.
+A common threat that you want to protect your domain name against is known as domain name squatting.
 The technique is used by infringers who register a domain in the name of an existing brand or a slightly different version of a registered domain with malicious intent.